jensl/critic/testing/USAGE.md

     $ python -m testing.main ARGS

-Two arguments are required,
+One argument is required,

     --vm-identifier=NAME|UUID

-which specifies which VirtualBox instance to run the tests in, and
+which specifies which VirtualBox instance to run the tests in.

+Unless its hostname is the same as the VM instance name specified by the --vm-identifier argument, the argument

     --vm-hostname=HOSTNAME

-which specifies how to address the VirtualBox instance from the host system.
+must be used to specify how to address the VirtualBox instance from the host system.

 Note: this hostname only needs to work on the host system, and need not be the hostname that the guest OS has been configured with.